Haskell-Things/ImplicitCAD/README.md

 Documentation can be generated from the source code of ImplicitCAD by Haddock by running `cabal haddock`.

-Releases of ImplicitCAD are uploaded to hackageDB which, in addition to making them avaialable through `cabal install`, puts the generated documentation on the Internet.
-You can read the documentation for the most recent release of ImplicitCAD, 0.0.0, [here](http://hackage.haskell.org/packages/archive/implicit/0.0.0/doc/html/Graphics-Implicit.html).
+Releases of ImplicitCAD are uploaded to HackageDB which, in addition to making them avaialable through `cabal install`, puts the generated documentation on the Internet.
+So you can read the documentation for the most recent release of ImplicitCAD, 0.0.0, [on HackageDB](http://hackage.haskell.org/packages/archive/implicit/0.0.0/doc/html/Graphics-Implicit.html).

 Status
 ------